The insider advice on this page is from two of Wendy’s Trusted Travel Experts for France: Michael Eloy and Alex Zglinski

 You might say that their job training started at birth: Michael and Alex grew up in France’s famed regions of Provence and Burgundy, respectively, alongside the next generation of winemakers, restaurateurs, farmers, and private guides.
 Today, still living near their hometowns, they sprinkle these local connections throughout their itineraries, helping independent-minded travelers—especially those who want to rent a car and explore on their own—to experience the best of what’s off the beaten track in France and countries nearby.
 Their in-depth itineraries will ensure that you drive the most scenic roads, sleep in the most charming and unusual accommodations, and dine in the most authentic local eateries.
 They’ve got their finger on the pulse of what’s new and exciting yet still under the radar, as well as what’s old and magically atmospheric that most travelers miss.
-He and his team design in-depth itineraries tailored to your particular tastes and interests, whether those include wine tasting in Burgundy, chateau-hopping in the Loire Valley, cycling in Corsica (Michael used to be a biking guide, so active trips are a forte of his), hiking in the Dordogne, stepping back in time at WWI and WWII sites, or road tripping through all of it—and then on into Belgium, the Netherlands, Germany, and more.
-He’ll ensure that you stick to the most scenic roads, sleep in the most charming and unusual accommodations, dine in the most authentic local eateries, and meet interesting people along the way.
-Use him for trips that are at least a week long, since his itinerary-planning fee means that longer trips deliver more value than short ones.
+He and his team design in-depth itineraries tailored to your particular tastes and interests, whether those include wine tasting in Burgundy, chateau-hopping in the Loire Valley, cycling in Corsica (Michael used to be a biking guide, so active trips are a forte of his), hiking in the Dordogne, stepping back in time at WWI and WWII sites, or road tripping through all of it—and then on into Belgium, the Netherlands, Germany, Spain, or Switzerland.
+Contact Jack and Michael only for trips of one week or longer, and note that his pricing (see below his photo, at left) includes all hotels (or villa/apartment rental), regional flights or trains, private drivers or car rental, visits and guided excursions, and some meals.
+For more limited arrangements, ask Wendy.

 Where to Stay and Eat

 Best bang-for-your-buck hotel

 Burgundy hotels on the whole are not excessively priced.
 L’Hôtel de Beaune offers the best rooms in town for half the price of similar hotels in Paris or Provence.
 Trufflepig clients get free breakfasts, as well as the preferential service that comes from our having worked with the hotel since it opened.

 Restaurants the locals love